BrandynR/DuckHunt2020-AnARAdventure/README.md

 But most importantly, keep your eye for these features in future builds:

--2 Player Mode (Co-op and V.S.)
+- 2 Player Mode (Co-op and V.S.)
--Updated terrain and assets
+- Updated terrain and assets
--More Levels
+- More Levels
--More Game Modes (Time Attack, Target Challenge, Stay tuned to find out) -More Easter Eggs......have you found any yet?
+- More Game Modes (Time Attack, Target Challenge, Stay tuned to find out)
+- More Easter Eggs......have you found any yet?

 # Original Project Guidelines